DOI-USGS/sfrmaker/docs/source/installation.rst

 Best practices
 ------------------------

 * Install the \*conda distribution of your choice to your user account, NOT at the system level.
-Installing to your user means you have rights to delete and reinstall Anaconda as-needed, as well as to edit any configuration files for ``pip``, ``conda``, etc. Installing at the system level also just seems to lead to more confusing problems with dependencies, at least in the USGS.
+Installing to your user means you have rights to delete and reinstall Anaconda as-needed, as well as to edit any configuration files for pip, Conda, etc. Installing at the system level also just seems to lead to more confusing problems with dependencies, at least in the USGS.
 * Periodically (maybe a few times a year?) fully remove your \*conda distribution and reinstall it.
 If you just can't get things to work (packages won't import or produce DLL errors on import, adding or upgrading a package takes a very long time or results in excessive upgrades or downgrades of other packages, etc.), fully removing and reinstalling \*conda just may resolve your issues.
 * Don't use your base environment; create and delete environments as needed.
 Conda is generally pretty good about managing packages between environments without wasting a lot of disk space.
 * Use an environment file (as above) to create a conda environment, instead of installing packages ad-hoc.
-* Use ``mamba`` instead of ``conda``; it just works better for environments with a lot of packages.
+* Use Mamba instead of Conda; it just works better for environments with a lot of packages.
-* After setting up the above conda environment, scan the screen output to make sure that everything installed correctly, especially the packages installed through ``pip``.
+* After setting up the above conda environment, scan the screen output to make sure that everything installed correctly, especially the packages installed through pip.
+* Avoid mixing package channels within a Conda environment.
+Strictly sticking to conda-forge may yield the best results.
 * Use `conda-pack`_, rather than an overly-detailed environment file, to guarantee reproducibility.